joehand/dat-next/readme.md

 ### Downloading

+Start downloading by running the `clone` command.
+This will create a folder, download the content and metadata, and create a `.dat` folder.
+Once you started the download, you can resume using `clone` or the other download commands.

 ```
 dat clone <dat-link> [<folder>] [--temp]
 ```

 Clone a remote Dat Archive to a local folder.
-Will create a folder with the key name is no folder is specified.
+This will create a folder with the key name is no folder is specified.

 ##### Options

-`--temp`: Creates a temporary database and doesn't save the metadata to disk, only the latest files.
+`--temp`: Creates a temporary database and does not save the metadata to disk.

 #### Updating Downloaded Archives